3D Rendering vs Photography

 Use: Professional Photography

-The golden rule: Photography validates.
+Golden rule: Photography validates.
 Rendering builds anticipation.

 Where Developers Get This Wrong